willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - latest 5.2 discovery array seems to be running well, but after **3** complete runs, there are still **293** `..g.vcf` files missing.
     - I'm re-running a couple of these interactively to see if I can find out what's going on...
       - 1 thing to note: the `readarray` command seems to not be stripping whitespace.
 Added the `-t` flag to force this behaviour...
-      - 2ndarily, one of the java error-checks suggested by AK seems to be breaking my error-checking `if` statements...
+      - 2ndarily, one of the java error-checks suggested by AK seems to be ing my error-checking `if` statements...
 I'm commenting it out for the nonce
       - so there also appear to be a pair of version-specific GATK issues to work around:
         - the "v3.6-0-g89b7209" version cannot handle >20 variants at a locus.
 This appears to be the cause of some of the failed `HaplotypeCaller` jobs, specifically e.g. slice 1807 which failed for all fish.
 Presumably these regions are just particularly variant-rich
         - the "vnightly-2016-11-01-gaca5d7b" nightly build handles many multiple alleles handily, but does not include (strangely) the ability to use the '-gvcf' flag for `ValidateVariants`.